Tron0/AkladellWebsite/rules.md

 - **Heavy**: This weapon requires 10+ Strength to wield properly.
 If a character under 10 Strength uses it to attack, both the To-Hit and damage roll is penalized equal to the difference.
 For example, a character with 8 strength would get -2 to damage and To-Hit.

+- **Slow**: The character acts last in the combat round when tied for initiative.

 ## <span id=Melee-Weapons> Melee Weapons </span>

 **Axes**